juju/docs/src/en/reference-numbering.md

 ```

 From 1.25 onwards unit numbering follows the same scheme.
 For each service name the number
-will only every increase.
+will only ever increase.
 For example:
 ```bash
 juju deploy mongodb -n 2 # Adds units 0,1
 juju destroy-service mongodb # Removed units 0,1